juhp/presentations/fossasia2023-toolboxes/fossasia-toolbox.typ

 ]

 #slide(title: "Why use Toolboxes?")[
+    - system package isolation
+    - "immutable" ostree-based OS

-    - use a different OS version or system
+    - use a newer/older OS version or different Linux distro

-    - system package isolation: eg "immutable" ostree-based OS

-    - using different versions of apps, tools, toolchains, etc
+      - use different versions of apps, tools, toolchains, etc

     - lightweight and resource saving/sharing
 ]